HaakonSvane/Icarus/docs/preprocessing.md

 |$\texttt{REC_PERC}$       |10         |nth percentile for which distances in the phase plot fall under are considered in the recurrence plot.             |
 |$\texttt{REC_DIST_MET}$   |'euclidean'|Distance metric to use in the recurrence plots.                                                                    |
 |$\texttt{REC_ALPHA}$      |15         | Factor used in the exponential grayscale mapping of the distances over the nth percentile in the recurrence plot. |

+A dataset with a window of 52 was also created.
+For this set, $\texttt{HOURS_AHEAD}$ and $\texttt{HOURS_BEHIND}$ was both set to 6.5.
+The threshold values
+$\texttt{THRESH_BUY}$ and $\texttt{THRESH_SELL}$ was reduced to 0.01 for processing this.
+The reason for lowering the threshold values comes from the fact that a it is expected that a smalled window of investment means that each investment should yield a smaller absolute profit.

 <div id="normalization">
 </div>